-On July 18th of this year, a man walked into Kyoto Animation’s Studio 1, and used 40 liters of gasoline to set the building on fire, leading to the deaths of 36 people, and the injury of another 33 people, as well as the loss of much KyoAni material and work, current and historical.
+On July 18th of 2019, a man walked into Kyoto Animation’s Studio 1, and used 40 liters of gasoline to set the building on fire, leading to the deaths of 36 people, and the injury of another 33 people, as well as the loss of much KyoAni material and work, current and historical.
 Those killed ran the gamut from young animators just starting their careers, to a man with many years of experience who was a mentor to many.
 They include animators, directors, men, and women.

 Many others have written more eloquent memorials and elegies for those lost, and what KyoAni has meant to the industry, so I won’t re-hash those here, other than to say that the many things I learned reading those other tributes made me appreciate the company, its position in the industry, and its place in anime history, even more, while at the same time, heightening the loss that this terrible attack represents, particularly of that wealth of talent, and the future promise that will now go sadly unfulfilled.